taquaan/nextjs-dashboard/README.md

-## Next.js App Router Course - Starter
+# Next.js Dashboard App

-This is the starter template for the Next.js App Router Course.
-It contains the starting code for the dashboard application.
+This repository contains starter code for a Next.js Dashboard App, based on the [course curriculum](https://nextjs.org/learn) from the Next.js website.

-For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.
+## Purpose

+This repository serves as a demo for a dashboard app project using Next.js.
+It showcases basic concepts and code structures used in Next.js applications